AIUC-1

 Implement AI disclosure mechanisms

-Implement clear disclosure mechanisms to inform users when they are interacting with AI systems rather than human operators
+Implement clear disclosure mechanisms to inform users when they are interacting with AI systems rather than humans

 Keywords